charliemackie/kNN/README.md

 # Iris

-1. There is a wieghted and unweighted method of determining which class a certain Iris should belong to.
+There is a wieghted and unweighted method of determining which class a certain Iris should belong to:

-2. In the unweighted method, the closest neighbors determine the classification of set instance.
+1. Unweighted method, the closest neighbors determine the classification of set instance.
 (Most common)

-In the weighted method, the distance of each neighbor is assessed and given a weight which will help determine the classification of set instance.
+2. Weighted method, the distance of each neighbor is assessed and given a weight which will help determine the classification of set instance.

 # SkLearn